Task-Aware Low-Light Enhancement for Robotics [GitHub]

 technologies open new markets for a wide range of industries.
 In this project, through modeling

-the behavior of the human eye, we propose a novel high visual quality video inverse Tone Mapping Operator (iTMO) that addresses the
+the behavior of the human eye, I propose a novel high visual quality video inverse Tone Mapping Operator (iTMO) that addresses the

 inadequacies of the state-of-the-art methods, resulting in high visual quality HDR videos that match the capabilities of the HDR technology.